How to Hear from the Holy Spirit | Hearing the Holy Spirit's Voice More Clearly

 Romans 8:16 The Spirit itself beareth witness with our spirit, that we are the children of God.

-•• We hear the voice of the Spirit of God “in [the] spirit.”
+- •• We hear the voice of the Holy Spirit of God “in [the] spirit.”

-• As we grow in genuine, biblical spirituality, we attune ourselves to hear the Holy Spirit’s voice more precisely.
+- • As we grow in genuine, biblical spirituality, we attune ourselves to how to hear the voice of the Holy Spirit more precisely.

 John 15:26 When the Counselor comes, whom I will send to you from the Father, the Spirit of truth who goes out from the Father, he will testify ABOUT ME.

 - •• The Holy Spirit and His voice are consistently JESUS-oriented.